 Step 2: If the behaviour/approach continues our staff have the authority to end the conversation or immediately cease communicating with the individual

 Our staff have the ability to deal with matters as per any of the steps above depending on severity.
 However, if the contact is deemed to be persistent or meet an extreme threshold (such as with, but not excluded to, harassment), we may make the decision to refer to statutory agencies, including the Police.
-In the case of PGA Members matters may also be referred to The PGA Disciplinary Committee.
+In the case of PGA Members, these matters may also be referred to The PGA Disciplinary Committee.
 In these circumstances The PGA will tell the person in writing of the action taken and the reasons why.

 We hope that you will understand and welcome this Zero Tolerance Policy, which is in place for the best interests of our hard-working staff.